SchedulingKit

 The consultation-to-session pipeline is a scheduling workflow unique to tattoo parlors that generic tools handle poorly.
 A custom tattoo typically requires a design consultation (30-60 minutes), a design revision period (days to weeks), client approval, deposit collection, and then the actual session — which might span multiple appointments for large pieces.
 Each step depends on the previous one completing, and the final session can't be scheduled until the design is approved.
 Shops that manage this pipeline through text messages and mental notes lose clients in the gap between consultation and session booking.
 A linked workflow that moves clients from consultation to approved design to booked session — with automated reminders at each stage — keeps the pipeline full and deposits flowing.

 Guest artist residencies represent a scheduling opportunity that many shops underutilize because of logistical friction.
-A guest artist visiting for a week can bring their own following and generate significant revenue, but only if station assignments, booking pages, and schedule integration are handled seamlessly.
+A guest artist visiting for a week can bring their own following and generate significant revenue, but only if station assignments, booking pages, and schedule integration are handled smoothly.
 The guest needs a station that doesn't displace a resident artist, a booking page that's live before their arrival, and a calendar that syncs with the shop's overall capacity.
 Shops that pre-configure guest profiles with station assignments and publish their booking availability two to four weeks before arrival date maximize the residency's revenue potential and build relationships that lead to repeat visits.

 Best Practices